teiResa/teiResa/README.md

 2024-09-19 doing my nails then gaming stream.
 Second typhoon in a week (14 or 15 of season) was redirected up to Shanghai again.

+2024-09-21 skipped morning stream.
+Feeling guilty.
+I think i may need to push it back on the schedule.
+(Saturday's )

 -->